learn-co-curriculum/phase-1-adding-behavior-with-methods/README.md

 ## Introduction

-In review, with _Object-Oriented programming (OOP)_, we can use objects to represent concepts such as students, books, comments, posts, or even animals.
+In review, with _Object-Oriented programming (OOP)_, we can use classes to represent concepts such as students, books, comments, posts, or even animals.

 We should only have to define the properties and methods of a class once.